covid-policy-modelling/web-ui/README.md

 This must be run manually for local development.
 This is run nightly via a GitHub Action on staging and production.

+### API Documentation

+The API documentation must be updated manually if routes/types are changed.
+This can be done with `script/generate-docs`.

 ### Publishing (maintainers only)

 GitHub Actions will build, test, and publish whenever changes are committed to this repository.